Six Ways to Create Better Customer Behavior Analytics

 You have so much more data at your disposal today.
 The sources are too numerous to list here.
 Almost every interaction with a customer, in any form, is tracked with data.
 In addition, there is much more demographic data available.

 Take advantage of this data.
-After all we are also living in the age of big data, so build behavior analytics that incorporate all the data you have on how you interact with customers, and how they react to those interactions.
-This will provide you with the most complete view on your customers, individually and in groups.
+After all, we are also living in the age of big data, so build behavior analytics that incorporates all the data you have on how you interact with customers, and how they react to those interactions.
+This will provide you with the most complete view of your customers, individually and in groups.

-Until now, behavior analytics would aggregate data based on certain characteristics.
-Often, this was due to the limitations of analytic technology, which could not handle the volume of data and examine the large number of potential attributes.
+Until now, customer behavior analytics would aggregate data based on certain characteristics.
+Often, this was due to the limitations of analytic technology, which could not handle the volume of data and examine a large number of potential attributes.
 This would hide the important aspects of individuals.

 Big data analytic platforms eliminate the volume and granularity barriers, allowing you to deliver analytics based on detailed actual behavior data.
 This allows you to understand each customer as an individual and create personalized treatments.